kravishan/Automatic-Summarization/README.md

 3. Scroll down to the "Insecure content" section and change from "Block (default)" to "Allow".
 ![UI](https://raw.githubusercontent.com/kravishan/Automatic-Summarization/main/assets/as-allow-content.png)

-**NOTE**: You can switch the setting back to "Block (default)" after you're done with the demonstration.
+⚠️ **WARNING**: Please use the summarization feature carefully.
+The "golden summary" is generated using our OpenAI API key, and each request consumes credits from our account.
+To help us save these credits, please do not generate summaries more than necessary.
+Remember to switch your browser's setting back to "Block (default)" for "Insecure content" once you have finished using the demo.

 ### Trying Out the Summarizer